swooletw/laravel-swoole/.github/ISSUE_TEMPLATE.md

-Please answer these questions before submitting your issue.
+Please answer these questions **in English** before submitting your issue.
 Thanks!

 1. Please provide your PHP and Swoole version. (`php -v` and `php --ri swoole`)